-Is It Safe To Eat Pista During Pregnancy?
+Is It Safe To Eat Pistachios During Pregnancy?

-Yes, it is safe to include pistachios, albeit in moderate amounts, during pregnancy (1).
+Yes, it is safe to include pistachios during pregnancy (1).
 They are power-packed with protein, fiber, potassium, folate, calcium, and iron, all of which are important for the growth and development of the fetus.

 What Are The Benefits Of Pistachios During Pregnancy?

-The nutrients present in pista are beneficial during pregnancy and aid in the healthy development of the baby.
+The nutrients present in pistachios are beneficial during pregnancy and aid in the healthy development of the baby.
 The nutritional benefits include:

 The high concentration of monounsaturated fatty acids in pistachios lowers bad cholesterol and increases good cholesterol levels, therefore, balancing lipids (4).

-Rich in iron, pistachios help in the formation of red blood cells.
-Including these nuts in your diet sufficiently will prevent anemia, especially during pregnancy when your body needs more than the usual amount of blood (6).
+Rich in iron and other essential minerals, which help in the formation of red blood cells.
+Including these nuts in your diet sufficiently will help towards preventing anemia, especially during pregnancy when your body needs more than the usual amount of blood cells (6).

 Pistachios are anti-inflammatory in nature and help in fighting joint pains and swelling that are common during pregnancy (8).